 CREATE TABLE Rooms ( Room_ID INT PRIMARY KEY AUTO_INCREMENT, RoomName VARCHAR(255) NOT NULL, Flat_Num INT NOT NULL);

-Also, let us enter a few records using the INSERT query as:
+Also, let us enter a few records using the INSERT query:

 INSERT INTO Rooms(Room_ID, RoomName, Flat_Num) VALUES('1','pawan Vihar','10');

-Querying data rows from Rooms table to see its insides:
+Querying data rows from the Rooms table to see its insides: